 Water Conservation for Business

-Use these tips to reduce the amount of water you use in your business.
+Why not download and print our Top Tips for Saving Water and help reduce the amount of water you use in your business.
 You will save on bills while easing demand on your local water supply.

 Complete a water audit

 The first thing we recommend is carrying out a water audit on your business.
 This will show where the major water use is coming from and where savings can be made.
 An audit can be done by the business owner, facilities manager or a member of staff.
 This could be an opportunity to appoint a water champion or steward.
 Larger businesses will often procure external specialists in water audits and bespoke solutions.
 Here are some simple measures you can use to start an audit for your business: